RevealBi/sdk-samples-redshift/client/readme.md

 This repository provides a simple example of how to get started with the [Reveal SDK](https://www.revealbi.io/) using plain HTML and JavaScript.

-The sample demonstrates how to embed Reveal dashboards into your web application and connect to **Amazon Redshift**.
+The sample demonstrates how connect to a Reveal embedded SDK server connected to an **Amazon Redshift** database.

 ---